JamesPBurke/JamesPBurke.github.io/_posts/2025-03-09-post-drow-facts.md

 One thing I'd like to arrange is to see if I can use a subfolder (an alternate repository on GitHub, as that's how this site is hosted) as its own webapp.
 I am not sure if the manifest system would interfere with the manifest I use for my main site.
 I plan to check that out soon.

+**UPDATE:** I got rid of the redirect and applied the domain as a custom domain, which allows https to work, which is a great improvement.
+Also, added a site manifest so that the first time you visit the site on a mobile phone it should ask you if you want to install it like an app on your phone.
+So it's hosted on the web, but looks like an app.